 Lime director Arthur-Louis Jacquier, speaking to Reuters, said at the time: “Paris is our first big-scale deployment in Europe – we have big ambitions in Europe.”

-He added that the company plans to launch in 26 European cities by the end of the year, which remain as yet unspecified.
+He added that the company plans to launch in 26 European cities by the end of the year.

 While Lime’s expansion has been rapid, it’s not always been smooth and, in June this year, the company’s electric scooters were banned from the streets of San Francisco.